 - An in-person interview to assess appropriateness for law enforcement, communication skills, and appearance

-The Michigan State Police (MSP) patrol the state highways, but also investigate crimes across jurisdictions, apprehend criminals, and perform community outreach services.
-The detectives and investigators of the state police work in specialized areas such as fraud, cold case homicides, computer crimes, gaming, fire, and traffic crash reconstruction.
-Candidates for becoming a Michigan State Trooper must:
+The Michigan State Police (MSP) patrol the state’s highways, investigate crimes within the state’s jurisdiction, apprehend criminals, and perform community outreach services.
+The detectives and investigators of the state police work in specialized areas such as fraud, cold case homicides, computer crimes, gaming, bomb squad, traffic crash reconstruction, canine team, and emergency support.
+Candidates for becoming a Michigan State Trooper must meet state requirements and:

-- Be at least 18 years old at the time that the entry level exam is passed, and 21 years old by recruit school graduation
+- Be at least 18 years old at the time that the Entry Level Law Enforcement Exam is passed

-- Be a Michigan resident upon graduation from recruit school
+- Be a Michigan resident upon graduation from the police academy

 - Show fiscal responsibility and good moral character